South Central China and Tibet: Hotspot of Diversity

 Search Expedition Collections

 Historic and contemporary photographs from the expeditions verify specimens encountered on botanical explorations and also document South Central China and Tibet’s landscape, its people, and the relationships between people and plants.
 Images taken for the Arboretum during the early expedition capture the natural and landscape features of the region while images from the Harvard-Yenching Library provide a record of Rock’s explorations of religious and ethnic traditions.
 The contemporary images document the flora and present a narrative about daily life.
 Together they disclose environmental and cultural change and reveal rich layers of meaning beyond the botanical record.
-These images can be found through the Cross Catalog Search or the Visual Information Access catalog (VIA).
+These images can be found through the Harvard Library Databases or (HOLLIS Images).

-The finding aid to Joseph F. C. Rock’s papers provides a comprehensive inventory to all the material by, or about, Joseph Rock held at the Arnold Arboretum Horticultural Library in Jamaica Plain.
-Included within the finding aid are links to his correspondence from the 1924-1927 expedition, and to articles in the Bulletin of the Museum of Comparative Zoology and the Journal of the Arnold Arboretum describing his collections of bird and plant specimens.
-There are also links to selected chapters of an unpublished manuscript.
-The finding aid is accessable through the Cross Catalog Search or Harvard’s catalog of archival and manuscript finding aids (OASIS).
-Search the text of Rock’s unpublished manuscript and his letters.
+The guide [PDF] to Joseph F. C. Rock’s papers provides a comprehensive inventory to all available archival material, including links to his digitized correspondence from the 1924-1927 expedition, and to articles in the Bulletin of the Museum of Comparative Zoology and the Journal of the Arnold Arboretum describing his collections of bird and plant specimens.

 Books, journals, and other printed material

-Additional works by or about David Boufford, Susan Kelley, Richard Ree, and Joseph Rock as well as books and journals about the flora and fauna of China and Tibet can be found through the Cross Catalog Search or the University Library’s catalog (HOLLIS).
+Additional works by or about David Boufford, Susan Kelley, Richard Ree, and Joseph Rock as well as books and journals about the flora and fauna of China and Tibet can be found through library catalog (HOLLIS).

 Joseph Rock’s herbarium specimens are held by the Harvard University Herbaria and can be searched via the Harvard University Herbaria Collection Index of Botanical Specimens (HUH-CMS).
 For items Rock collected during his expeditions type Rock into the “Collector” field.
 Specimens from which original descriptions are made are called “type” specimens and allow botanists to observe the actual plant that the original author of a new species used.
 View images of Rock’s 197 type specimens.
 The article “Enumeration of the Ligneous Plants Collected by J. F. Rock on The Arnold Arboretum Expedition to Northwestern China and Northeastern Tibet” as well as other articles and notes can be searched in the Journal of the Arnold Arboretum.